JennyCloud/Azure-Zero-to-Hero/Cert-Prep/AZ-104/Notes/Local-Network-Gateway-vs-VPN-Gateway.md

 # Local Network Gateway vs VPN Gateway

 A Local Network Gateway and a VPN Gateway look like a matched pair in Azure networking, but they play completely different roles.
 One represents your on-premises network, and the other is the Azure end of the tunnel.
-People often confuse them because the names overlap—and Azure doesn’t help by burying the explanation deep in docs.

 ---